 Be a Changemaker in Your Students' Lives: Make Social and Emotional Learning a Part of Your Classroom - A Fully Online Program

-Enhance your professional development skills in the field of character education/development and earn a Character Education Specialist Certificate.
+Enhance your professional development skills in the field of character education/development and earn a Character Education Development Certificate.
 The Division of Professional and Continuing Education has collaborated with the School of Leadership and Education Sciences - Character Development Center to offer you professional training in character behaviors and relationships.
 You will learn to apply best practices to plan, deliver and assess character education.

 Get started and register for a course today!